-Non-employee members of the board of directors (the "Board") of Evoke Pharma, Inc. (the "Company") shall be eligible to receive cash and equity compensation commencing on the date immediately preceding the first date upon which the Company's common stock is listed upon notice of issuance as a national market security on an interdealer quotation system (the "Public Trading Date"), as set forth in this Non-Employee Director Compensation Policy (this "Policy").
+Non-employee members of the board of directors (the "Board") of Evoke Pharma, Inc. (the "Company") shall be eligible to receive cash and equity compensation commencing on the date immediately preceding the first date upon which the Company is subject to the reporting requirements of Section 13 or 15(d)(2) of the Securities Exchange Act of 1934, as amended (the "Public Trading Date"), as set forth in this Non-Employee Director Compensation Policy (this "Policy").
 The cash and equity compensation described in this Policy shall be paid or be made, as applicable, automatically and without further action of the Board, to each member of the Board who is not an employee of the Company or any parent or subsidiary of the Company (each, a "Non-Employee Director") who may be eligible to receive such cash or equity compensation, unless such Non-Employee Director declines the receipt of such cash or equity compensation by written notice to the Company.
 This Policy shall remain in effect until it is revised or rescinded by further action of the Board.
 The terms and conditions of this Policy shall supersede any prior cash or equity compensation arrangements between the Company and its Non-Employee Directors.